• Skip to main content

 Crochet Knittingby Create Whimsy

-Take your fiber art to the streets – bus stops, benches, light posts, car bumpers, gardens, playgrounds – you get the idea!
+Take your fiber art to the streets – bus stops, benches, light posts, car bumpers, gardens, playgrounds, bike racks – you get the idea!
 (Local ordinances vary, so if you want to yarn bomb in a public space, check your community’s guidelines before you begin!
-In some areas, yarn bombing is considered vandalism and carries hefty fines.
+In some areas, yarn bombing carries hefty vandalism fines.
 That part would NOT be fun!)

 What is yarn bombing?

-It’s temporarily covering an object with knitted, crocheted, woven, stitched or wrapped yarn.
+It’s a form of street art by temporarily covering an object with knitted, crocheted, woven, stitched or wrapped yarn.
 Who removes it?
 Sometimes the artist, sometimes an anonymous person, sometimes a local authority.
 It started as a fun way to bring fiber-y smiles to a community.
 Some say it started with a local shop stitching a cover for its door handle, then the practice took on a life of its own.
 Everything from sign posts to trains can (and have) been yarn bombed.

 We interviewed Susie Nicholson who enjoys embellishing our world with her yarn bombs.
-Read through her amazing story of bring joy to people with her crocheting.
+Read through her amazing story of bringing joy to people with her crocheting.
+Here she is doing a yarn installation on a tree trunk.

 Installing a yarn bomb